-- if the index return is positive or zero, you will receive an amount in cash equal to the greater of (i) the contingent settlement amount (set on the trade date, expected to be between \$1,315.00 and \$1,355.00) and (ii) the sum of (a) \$1,000 plus (b) the product of (1) \$1,000 times (2) the index return; - · if the index return is negative but not below -10.00%, you will receive an amount in cash equal to \$1,000; or - if the index return is negative and is below -10.00%, you will receive an amount in cash equal to the sum of (i) \$1,000 plus (ii) the product of (a) \$1,000 times (b) approximately 1.1111 times (c) the sum of the index return plus 10.00%.
+- · if the index return is positive or zero, you will receive an amount in cash equal to the greater of (i) the contingent settlement amount (set on the trade date, expected to be between \$1,460.00 and \$1,500.00) and (ii) the sum of (a) \$1,000 plus (b) the product of (1) \$1,000 times (2) the index return: - · if the index return is negative, you will receive an amount in cash equal to the sum of (i) \$1,000 plus (ii) the product of (a) \$1,000 times (b) the index return.
 You will receive less than \$1,000.

 The amount you will be paid on your notes on the stated maturity date will not be affected by the adjusted closing level of the index on any day other than the determination date.
 You could lose your entire investment in the notes.
-A percentage decrease of more than 10.00% between the initial index level and the final index level will reduce the payment you will receive, if any, on the stated maturity date below the principal amount of your notes, potentially to \$0.
+A decrease between the initial index level and the final index level will reduce the payment you will receive, if any, on the stated maturity date below the principal amount of your notes, potentially to \$0.
 In addition, the notes will not pay interest, and no other payments on your notes will be made prior to the stated maturity date.

 Your investment in the notes involves certain risks.
-We encourage you to read "Risk Factors" beginning on page PS-16 of the accompanying product supplement no. 5-I, "Risk Factors" beginning on page US-1 of the accompanying underlying supplement no. 1-I and "Selected Risk Factors" on page PS-12 of this pricing supplement so that you may better understand those risks.
+We encourage you to read "Risk Factors" beginning on page PS-16 of the accompanying product supplement no. 5-l, "Risk Factors" beginning on page US-1 of the accompanying underlying supplement no. 1-l and "Selected Risk Factors" on page PS-12 of this pricing supplement so that you may better understand those risks.
 In particular, assuming no changes in market conditions or our creditworthiness and other relevant factors, the value of your notes on the trade date (as determined by reference to pricing models used by J.P.
 Morgan Securities LLC, which we refer to as JPMS, and taking into account our credit spreads) will, and the price you may receive for your notes may, be significantly less than the original issue price.
 The value or quoted price of your notes at any time will reflect many factors and cannot be predicted; however, the price at which JPMS would initially buy or sell notes (if JPMS makes a market) and the value that the unaffiliated dealer will initially use for account statements and otherwise will significantly exceed the value of your notes using those pricing models.
 JPMS intends to amortize the amount of the excess on a straight line basis over the period from the date of this pricing supplement through July 5, 2013.

-Original issue date (settlement date): on or about April 11, 2013
+Original issue date (settlement date):on or about April 11, 2013